 The missing transparency in the “old way of communication” and the demand for reliable information by the stakeholders has led to the evolvement of certification schemes.
 Independent third-party auditing organizations regularly audit the compliance of organizations with a respective certification standard.
 Sounds bureaucratic?
 Yes, it requires considerable time and resources!

 In the field of sustainable forestry two voluntary certification schemes have become very popular: FSC (Forest Stewardship Council) and PEFC (Programme for the Endorsement of Forest Certification).
 Both offer voluntary certification systems to certify sustainable forest management practices and track and label wood products from the forests to their final markets.

 FSC certified projects manage their forests and Chain of Custody according to a set of principles & criteria.
 Compliance is reviewed in regular and independent audits.
 Transparency is indirect, however, significantly increased.

 Open data: The new way.

 Transparency not only depends on the communication style and the used tools.
 It needs to be intrinsic and has to be born out of a new and more open corporate culture.
-Transparency has to start inside the organization with a greater disclosure, clarity, and accuracy (Schnackenberg & Tomlinson, 2014) and can than be expanded to the communication with stakeholders outside the organization.
+Transparency has to start inside the organization with greater disclosure, clarity, and accuracy (Schnackenberg & Tomlinson, 2014) and can than be expanded to the communication with stakeholders outside the organization.

 When organizations decide to open their data to their employees, stakeholders or even the public, transparency increases radically.
 Further, the disclosure of information also changes the way of how communication takes place.
 The one-directional information stream from the forest project to the stakeholder has become a dialogue on an equal footing.
 Likewise, stakeholders have access to project information and can ask critical questions.

-Example for radical transparency
+Example of radical transparency